quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ### Animation

 - The JS and CSS animations were removed for v1.
-However, they will be offered as a separate Quasar package when v1 fully releases.
-Until then, if you need them, you can add them manually to your quasar project by pulling them directly out of the v0.17 repository and adding them to your project.
+If you need them, you can add them manually to your quasar project by pulling them directly out of the v0.17 repository and adding them to your project.
 - [motion.styl](https://github.com/quasarframework/quasar/blob/v0.17/src/css/core/motion.styl)
 - [animate.js](https://github.com/quasarframework/quasar/blob/v0.17/src/utils/animate.js)